Contents

 Wednesday, December 18, 2024

-In the morning, everything as usual: yoga, shower with sea water, breakfast, updating the weather forecast, entries in the logbook.
+In the morning, everything as usual: yoga, shower with seawater, breakfast, updating the weather forecast, entries in the logbook.

 In the afternoon I saw a couple of sea turtles, tiredly drifting in opposite directions.
 One towards Costa Rica, the other somewhere in the ocean!